-COVID Safety: Instructors, students, and staff are a crucial part of keeping COVID-19 numbers low, and supporting the College's commitment to providing all members of its community with a safe, healthy, and supportive environment.
+COVID Safety: Instructors, students, and staff are a crucial part of keeping COVID-19 numbers low and supporting the College's commitment to providing all members of its community with a safe, healthy, and supportive environment.
 Therefore, masks are required to be worn, covering both the mouth and nose, in all classrooms and buildings on the Teachers College's campus.
-All students who fail to comply will be asked to leave the class immediately and report to the Vice Provost for Student Affairs.
+Teachers College requires that students wear surgical or higher grade masks (e.g., surgical, N95, KN94, KN95, etc.).
+You may "double-mask" (i.e., wear a cloth mask over your surgical mask), but a cloth mask alone is no longer sufficient.
+All students who fail to comply will be asked to leave the class immediately and report to the Vice